-We have 2 primary development and operational offices located in Vancouver, Canada and Netanya, Israel.
+We have one primary development and operational office located in Netanya, Israel.

-During the year ended December 31, 2019, the Company signed a five-year lease in Vancouver, Canada ending March 2024.
-This facility comprises approximately 1,459 square feet.
-The monthly rental is approximately \$4,137.
+During the year ended December 31, 2019, the Company signed a five-year lease in Vancouver, Canada which ended March 2024 and was not renewed.

 Kidoz Ltd. has an annual office lease in Netanya, Israel, with rent payable on a quarterly basis.
 The operating lease expired on July 14, 2017, but unless 3 months' notice is given it automatically renews for a future 12 months until notice is given.
 This facility comprises approximately 190 square metres.
-The monthly rental is approximately \$4,004.
+The monthly rental is approximately \$4,240.